 How to push results further

-- Keep a teardown doc in Notion / Google Docs with one tab per competitor; revisit quarterly.
+- Keep a teardown doc with one tab per competitor; revisit quarterly.
+A swipe-file tool like Foreplay (from ~$49/month) automates the save step if manual screenshots stop scaling.

-- Always note your brand’s differentiator before tearing down a competitor — otherwise you absorb their positioning by osmosis.
+- Always write your own brand differentiator before tearing down a competitor — otherwise you absorb their positioning by osmosis.

-- Build hook clusters across 50+ ads at a time; under 20 ads you cannot tell saturation from outlier.
+- Build hook clusters across 50+ ads at a time; under 20 you cannot tell category saturation from a one-off outlier.

-- Pair teardowns with your own ad-performance data; the lesson is interaction, not absolute creative quality.
+- Pair teardowns with your own ad-performance data.
+The lesson lives in the interaction between their creative and your results, not in absolute creative quality.

 - Run a competitor scan within 48 hours of any major channel launch (new product, new market, new creator partnership).